raexera/tokyo/README.md

 <!-- SETUP -->
 ## Setup.

-   > This is step-by-step how to install these dotfiles.
+   > This is step-by-step how to install these bspwm dotfiles.
 Just [R.T.F.M](https://en.wikipedia.org/wiki/RTFM).

 ### Installation (Manual)